anklinuxboy/TextEditor/README.md

 # TextEditor
 Backend code developed for the UCSD MOOC on Data Structures.
+All the front end code was provided by the UCSD MOOC team.
+I only implemented the backend code for the features listed below.
 The TextEditor has features like
 ```
 1. Autocompletion/Word Suggestion
 2. Spelling Suggestions